BruceWayne175/secretsocietybot/README.md

      - You can remove entry Daisy logo in Main.py.
      - Link your Credit card to Heroku for get extra amount of dynos.

-*I am just a learner and this is the code I used as MissDaisyRobot
+*I am just a learner and this is the code I used as Secret Society Bot 🇱🇰
 ```
 <details>
 <summary>-THE HARD WAY of deploying -</summary>